Precisely 18? Yes, precisely.

 - Quit spending thousands of dollars on fraudulent ad clicks

 Both express saving money, but one makes a much more visceral appeal.
-It can help to think when you’re writing an argument whether you’re making a positive appeal or a negative one.
+It can help to think when you’re writing high-performance headlines whether you’re making a positive appeal or a negative one.
 Testing both can teach you a lot about the value you actually represent to your clients.

 Likewise here, we want to think in terms of positive and negative emotions.